binomed/WebRemoteControlSpeaker/README.md

-revealjs-sockets-notes
+web-remote-control-slides
 ======================

-Reveal Sockets plugin for speakers that offer a remote control of the presentation from your mobile located in the same network loop.
+Web Remote Control is a plugin for speakers that offer a remote control of the presentation from your mobile located in the same network loop.

 The basic features ares :